ranavner-weizmann/drone_air_system/README.md

 ssh-ed25519 asdfvsdflvjsdktuyshbekruvhbysev your_email@example.com

 Copy the public key, including the email, and ask Ran to add it to the SSH-Keys for Git access.
+Run the following commands to change username and password (the image was created by some JohnZ something and we need to tell git we are not him):

+eval "$(ssh-agent -s)"
+ssh-add ~/.ssh/id_ed25519

 6. git clone git@github.com:ranavner-weizmann/Payload-SDK.git
    Note: This repo is forked from the DJI main branch.
 It has been modified so it'll work with the USB-BULK configuration,